7RU7H/Archive/Brain-Hacking/Actions/Learning-To-Hack.md

 	1. Learn efficiently
 		- Space it out, interweave practice with reading, deep study and shallow study
 5. Do sometime new and related everyday
-6. If cant explain the x to the most non techinical person, will management understand, do you actually understand it? - It is a good concept comprehension test and good for memory compression and neural strengthening.
+6. If cant explain the x to the most non technical person, will management understand, do you actually understand it? - It is a good concept comprehension test and good for memory compression and neural strengthening.
 7. Read a little every day, but diversify - You read scans, terminals, code everyday - insert Tyrion Lannister quote about reading - but learn to REALLY read - Fast and slow reading - when to to go fast and when to go slow:
 	 - i.e Bug Bounty report one day, AD whitepaper another or insert-x-ethical-hacking-x-site reading material; Blog about CVEs; Proof of Concepts about bugs; Source Code.
 8. Take Notes and visualise the problems